groundsgg/.github/profile/README.md

-# 🌍 GroundsGG
+# 🌍 groundsgg

-**Grounds** is building the foundation for the next generation of multiplayer experiences — a connected platform for creators, developers, and players.
+**grounds** is building the foundation for the next generation of multiplayer experiences — a connected platform for creators, developers, and players.
 Our mission is to make high-quality game infrastructure, tools, and worlds accessible to everyone.

 ### 🚀 What We’re Working On